Wall Street takes a breath ahead of another week full of potential swings

 Economists expect it to show a slowdown in hiring down to 125,000 from 228,000 in March.

-The most jarring economic data recently have come from surveys showing U.S. consumers becoming much more pessimistic about the economy’s future because of tariffs.
+The most jarring economic data recently have come from surveys showing U.S. consumers are getting much more pessimistic about the economy’s future because of tariffs.
 The Conference Board’s latest reading on consumer confidence will arrive on Tuesday.

-In the bond market, Treasury yields held relatively steady.
-They've calmed since an unsettling, unusual rise rise in yields earlier this month rattled both Wall Street and the U.S. government.
+In the bond market, Treasury yields fell some more.
+They've largely been sinking since an unsettling, unusual spurt higher in yields earlier this month rattled both Wall Street and the U.S. government.
 That rise had suggested investors worldwide may have been losing faith in the U.S. bond market's reputation as a safe place to park cash.

+The yield on the 10-year Treasury fell to 4.21% from 4.29% late Friday.
+It’s been pulling back recently as weaker-than-expected reports on the economy bolster expectations among investors that the Federal Reserve will deliver cuts to interest rates later this year.
+Such cuts could juice the economy by making it easier for households and companies to borrow and spend.

-In stock markets abroad, indexes were mixed across Europe and Asia.
-The CAC 40 in Paris rose 0.8%, but stocks slipped 0.2% in Shanghai.
+In stock markets abroad, indexes were mixed amid modest moves across much of Europe and Asia.
+The CAC 40 in Paris rose 0.5%, but stocks slipped 0.2% in Shanghai.

 AP Writers Jiang Junzhe and Matt Ott contributed.